 A representative misfit to an entirely different data type is shown in Fig. 3.
-These data are obtained by so-called Argo floats (see Roemmich and Owens, 2000) drifting freely in the ocean, and which profile temperature and salinity on a vertical ascent to the seasurface where the data are transmitted ashore by satellites.
+These data are obtained by so-called Argo floats (see [41]) drifting freely in the ocean, and which periodically profile temperature and salinity on a vertical ascent to the seasurface where the data are transmitted ashore by satellites.
 Similar questions apply here as to the altimetry-are the data being properly weighted, and is the model being forced toward structures which are physically impossible for it?

 Numerous other applications related to ECCO have appeared.
-Examples include Ayoub (2006) and Gebbie et al. (2006), which are regional estimates, the latter using open boundary conditions and high resolution.
-Stammer (2005) and Ferreira et al. (2005) discuss estimation of internal eddy-stress and mixing parameters as part of the optimization.
+Examples include [2,14], which are regional estimates, the latter using open boundary conditions and high resolution.
+Stammer [46] and Ferreira et al. [10] discuss estimation of internal eddy-stress and mixing parameters as part of the optimization.
 Many others will be forthcoming.

-A reviewer has inquired about system "validation."
-In general (see Oreskes et al., 1994) no system can ever be validated or "verified."
+A reviewer has inquired about system "validation".
+In general (see [36]) no system can ever be validated or "verified".
 Within the system itself, there is a very powerful test of the model against the data, as there is no guarantee that the model can reproduce the observations within error (that is, there may be no solution).
 The solutions discussed here appear to be close to consistency with the data, but the optimization calculations are still incomplete.
-The present system has been tested against a certain amount of "withheld" data (what is sometimes mean by "validation," and which is related to cross-validation and splitsampling; see Table 1).
+The present system has been tested against a certain amount of "withheld" data (what is sometimes meant by "validation", and which is related to crossvalidation and split-sampling; see Fig. 6).
 As expected, there are similarities and differences, but a determination of whether the differences imply system failure has no readily available answer.